ItzBloxxy/Discord-Webhook-Network/README.md

 # 🚀 Discord Webhook Messenger 🚀
-A simple batch script for sending messages to a Discord webhook.
+A basic batch script to send messages to a Discord channel via a webhook using `curl`.

 # News! 📰
 DWN 1.4.0 is being worked on and will be released as a 1st preview.
 It wont be a full update.